Elaine Simmonds - ISCA Counselling. Reg. MBACP. PGCE. BSc(Hons).

 From the first visit, you will be welcomed and treated with respect.
 I won't pigeon-hole you or your difficulties, or judge you in any way.
 Your experiences, thoughts and feelings are unique to you, and I will support you to understand yourself better, to make sense of things and to consider how change can happen.

 In counselling, one size doesn't fit all, and I will work in ways to suit your individual and specific needs.
-Often we will mostly talk, but I may also offer creative activities, which can be especially helpful if finding words is hard.
+Mostly we will talk, but I may also offer creative activities, which can be especially helpful if finding words is hard.
 The choice will always be yours, and my approach is sensitive and collaborative.

 Although it doesn't usually feel like it, times of stress and difficulty can be part of a movement towards a more satisfying life.
 It takes courage to admit to struggles or to needing support, but it's often the first step to things changing for the better.